ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Step 4: Tavern

-  Your colonists will need a place to sleep, so it is reccomended to build a [Tavern](../../source/buildings/tavern), or else they will complain about their lack of sleep.
-The tavern also allows visitors to come to your colony.
+  Your colonists will need a place to sleep and a house, so it is recommended to build a [Tavern](../../source/buildings/tavern) next.
+The Tavern also allows visitors to come to your colony, and you can recruit them to stay as citizens.

 ### Step 5: Food